 Mr and Mrs Brown also have an additional Perth property they plan on moving to when their retirement is finalised.
 They’ve got about $500,000 distributed over various superannuation funds, including Gold State Super, as Mr Brown is a government employee, and has been for quite some time.

 Mr Brown has benefited from the old “Defined Benefit” scheme based on the duration of his employment and his income.
 Mrs Brown also has a few Super Funds which they haven’t really paid much attention to.
 Both Mr and Mrs Brown are still employed.

-Based on those circumstances, here’s our advisor’s strategy
+Based on those circumstances, here’s our financial advisor’s strategy